 Answers to your questions about breast health screenings

-What age should I start mammography? - Current recommendations are to start annual screening at age 40.
-Patients who have a mom or sister with pre-menopausal breast cancer should start screening 10 years prior to that of their family member’s diagnosis.
-For example, if Mom was diagnosed at age 45, you should start screening at 35.
+What age should I start screening mammograms? - Current recommendations suggest starting annual screening at age 40.
+Patients who have a mom or sister with premenopausal breast cancer should begin the screening process ten years before the age of a family member’s diagnosis.
+For example, if Mom was diagnosed at age 45, you should start screening at age 35.

 When and how is ultrasound used? - An ultrasound exam is used in conjunction with a mammogram for patients age 30 and older who may have a suspicious lump.
 The ultrasound will determine if the mammogram is showing a cystic or solid mass.
 Women younger than 30 are required to have an ultrasound exam rather than a mammogram to complete studies unless the radiologist decides it’s necessary to receive a mammogram.

 I have breast health concerns —where should I start? - If you have breast health concerns such as lumps, drainage, or sensitivity, you should speak to your primary care provider (PCP) or women’s health professional (OB-GYN) before scheduling your upcoming mammogram.
 These breast concerns can appear for a variety of reasons and may impact an effective screening.
 Your PCP or OB-GYN can address your concerns and help you schedule your mammogram.

 Will my insurance cover my mammogram? - Most insurance plans cover a screening mammogram within one or two years of your last mammogram.
 Deductibles and out-of-pocket expenses vary per insurance company for diagnostic mammograms.
 It’s important to call your insurance company to see if your mammogram is covered.

 What if I don’t have insurance? - Many of our facilities have support from grant programs to help cover the cost of mammograms for those who are uninsured.
 Please call us to see if you qualify:

 - Greater Charlotte area: 704-384-5250; en espanol: 704-384-8202